TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

    **Step 3:** We're not using Typescript, so we will completely skip this step.

-   **Step 4:** We want to be using the `prisma-client-js` generator, so instead of creating `prisma.schema` using `npx prisma init --datasource-provider postgresql --output ../generated/prisma` command, we will use:
+   **Step 4:** We want to be using the `prisma-client-js` generator instead of the default, so add `--generator-provider prisma-client-js` to the Prisma init command:

    ```bash
    npx prisma init --datasource-provider postgresql --output ../generated/prisma --generator-provider prisma-client-js